-You will be expected to demonstrate the technical feasibility of your proposed innovation.
+Entrants will be expected to demonstrate the technical feasibility of their proposed innovation.
 Projects can range in size up to a total cost of £5,000.
 Proposals must be completed within eight weeks.

 Phase 1 applicants will be invited to a ‘development workshop’ at which they can refine and discuss their initial ideas with industry experts.

 Phase 1 proposals will be judged by an independent panel which will be supported by technical peer review.

 Phase 2 is only open to applicants that have completed Phase 1 and successfully demonstrated that their concept is technically feasible.
 In Phase 2, entrants will develop and test a working prototype in a ‘real life’ cinema.
 Projects can range in size up to £25,000 and can last up to six months.

 Phase 2 applicants will be given access to a cinema to allow testing during the development of the prototype and will have access to a technical expert to help ensure that the final solution is technically compatible with existing cinema infrastructure.

 Phase 2 proposals will be judged by an independent panel